Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

 b) Identify and describe at least three key milestones in the evolution of software engineering.

 c) List and briefly explain the phases of the Software Development Life Cycle.
-     --Initiation- define project goals and objectives and  conduct a feasibility study, --planning-define the project scope, schedule, and budget --Execution -assign tasks to team members and execute project plans --Monitoring and controlling-track project progress and performing quality control --Closure -Obtain formal acceptance of deliverables and finalize project activities.
+     --Initiation- define project goals and objectives, and  conduct a feasibility study, --planning-define the project scope, schedule, and budget --Execution -assign tasks to team members and execute project plans --Monitoring and controlling -track project progress and performing quality control --Closure -Obtain formal acceptance of deliverables and finalize project activities.

 d) Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
     Waterfall--clear and sequential approach
     Agile--iterative and incremental approach to project and software management Advantages
-        Quick response to changes                                      clear structure and documentation regular customer feedback                                      is easy to manage due to its rigidity Disadvantages
+        Quick response to changes                                      clear structure, and documentation regular customer feedback                                      is easy to manage due to its rigidity Disadvantages
-        less predictability                                             Difficult to accom changes
+        Less predictability,                                             Difficult to accommodate changes
         customer involvement                                             testing occurs late in the process

 e) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.